 Painted: November 20, 2017

-Climate Threat: Often putting on a show as it lurks and stabs at fishes in the shallows of the Gulf Coast, the Reddish Egret is hard to miss.
+About the Bird: Often putting on a show as it lurks and stabs at fishes in the shallows of the Gulf Coast, the Reddish Egret is hard to miss.
 But because these large birds prefer estuaries to pure saltwater or freshwater, they're vulnerable to rising seas.
-Audubon's climate model predicts that both their summer and winter ranges will shift by 2080 as their preferred habitats shrink.
+Climate change will also bring increased spring heat waves that could endanger their young.